Trifolium fragiferum: Description

+Distribution and habitat

+It is a herbaceous perennial plant species in the bean family Fabaceae.
+It is native to Europe, Asia, and parts of Africa.
+It is present in other places, such as sections of North America, as an introduced species.

 Uses

 Strawberry clover is cultivated as a cover crop and for hay and silage, as green manure, and as a bee plant.
 It is good for cover on flood-prone lands or areas with soil salinity.
 It is known as a weed in some areas.
 Several agricultural cultivars have been developed, including 'Salina', 'Palestine', and 'Fresa'.